rajnish-488/face_recognition/README.md

 thinking of using the Qtpy to desgin the GUI.(Can't use thinker to do so, due to complexity of the code)

-to net infoemation visit "realpython" and article by Adams gretly(inventer of face_recognition)
+to net infoemation visit "realpython" and article by Adam Geitgey(inventer of face_recognition)